 - Maize meal portions and porridge-based snacks served with simple sauces or relishes

-A lot of the time, the “whole experience” includes how the food is served—spooned into small portions, handed over wrapped, or shared from a communal plate depending on local habits.
+A lot of the experience also comes down to how the food is served—spooned into small portions, handed over wrapped, or shared from a communal plate, depending on local habits.

 How to Read an African Street-Food Menu by Flavor, Texture, and Time of Day

-Instead of focusing only on country names, try reading street food through how it behaves in your mouth and how it fits your day.
-That approach helps you navigate the menu even when you don’t recognize the exact dish.
+Rather than focusing only on country names, it helps to read street food by how it tastes, feels, and fits into the day.
+That makes it easier to navigate the menu even when you do not recognize the exact dish.
 Texture and timing are often the most useful clues, because they match how vendors cook and how people eat at different hours.

 - Time of day: Morning often leans toward warm fried snacks and tea; midday shifts to faster mains and grilled items; evenings may bring fritters, roasted bites, and sweet options.